DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 Conversely, if you're using Visual Studio version other than 2013, the version number will need to be changed accordingly.

 If `cmake` has finished without errors, go to the build directory and open the `WaspSlicer.sln` solution file in Visual Studio.
-Before building, make sure you're building the right project (use one of those starting with `PrusaSlicer_app_...`) and that you're building with the right configuration, i.e. _Release_ vs. _Debug_.
+Before building, make sure you're building the right project (use one of those starting with `WaspSlicer_app_...`) and that you're building with the right configuration, i.e. _Release_ vs. _Debug_.
 When unsure, choose _Release_.
 Note that you won't be able to build a _Debug_ variant against a _Release_-only dependencies package.